Kyro3400/dbh-api-docs/docs/deprecation.md

 ### Below is what <DiscordMention>Willy</DiscordMention> (one of DBH's many Devs) is the discord post they made:

-// Extend the default options in order to provide your own const discordOptions = {
+const discordOptions = {
 	...DiscordDefaultOptions,
 	profiles: {